MET 1101 - Introduction to Engineering Drafting

 Introduction to computer-based solution of engineering and engineering technology problems.
 Includes the fundamentals and applications of computer-based software (MathCAD) and integration with other software for documentation of work, including proper use of units and unit systems.
 Software solution applications include graphing functions and data, basic statistical calculations, use of matrices, vectors, solution of simultaneous and an introduction to Boolean logic.
 One-half classroom, one and one-half lab hours per week.

-MET 1231 - Introduction to Drafting & Design using Inventor
+MET 1231 - Introduction to Engineering Design Using 3D CAD

 Application of the process of design and the interpretation of engineering drawings.
 Includes design development, product development, and problem solution, principles of orthographic projection, drafting symbols, surface finish symbols, and geometric dimensioning and tolerancing symbols.
 Student is exposed to parametric 3D CAD modeling for the purpose of creating parts and assemblies and to properly dimension and detail drawings to effectively communicate design intent.
 Three classroom, three lab hours per week.